CodeSolid/CodeSolid.com/README.md

 # CodeSolid.com

-This is a draft of the new CodeSolid Web Site, currently [hosted here](https://codesolid.github.io/CodeSolid.com/).
+This is the source for CodeSolid.com

 This can be run as a codespace on GitHub, as a .devcontainer in VS Code (run using ```code .```), or using a virtual environment, as follows: